nvpham12/Telecom-Customer-Churn-Prediction-and-Data-Analysis/README.md

 # Project Overview
-This is a project using Extreme Gradient Boosting (XGBoost) to build a model that predicts whether telecom customers will churn.
-A Tableau Dashboard was made for interactive exploration.
-Seeds are set for reproducibility and colorblind pallettes are used for accessibility.
-For more technical details, refer to the Jupyter Notebook file.
+This project demonstrates predicting customer churn using synthetic telecom data with the XGBoost algorithm.
+The aim is to showcase techniques for identifying customers at risk of leaving through thorough exploratory analysis, model tuning, class balancing, and interactive visualization with Tableau.
+All steps use reproducible workflows and accessible via colorblind friendly visual design.

+For technical details, see the Jupyter Notebook.
+View the interactive dashboard [here](https://public.tableau.com/views/TelecomCustomerChurnDashboard_17515012306460/Dashboard?:language=en-US&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).

+# Tools & Technologies
+- **Pandas** – data manipulation and cleaning
+- **NumPy** - data transformation
+- **Matplotlib / Seaborn** – EDA and visualizations
+- **Scikit-learn** – data preprocessing and model evaluation
+- **XGBoost** – tree-based classification and feature importance visualization
+- **GridSearchCV** – hyperparameter tuning
+- **Imbalanced-learn (imblearn)** - data balancing via SMOTE
+- **Tableau** – interactive dashboarding

 # Data
 - The data is sourced from IBM's Base Samples.
 It contains synthetic information on telecom customers such as Contract Type, Monthly Charges, Tenure, and whether they churned.
 - The dataset was obtained from [here](https://www.kaggle.com/datasets/blastchar/telco-customer-churn).
 - Feature Definitions:
   - CustomerID: A unique ID that identifies each customer.
-  - Senior Citizen: Indicates if the customer is 65 or older: Yes, No
+  - Senior Citizen: Indicates if the customer is 65 or older: (Yes/No)
-  - Dependents: Indicates if the customer lives with any dependents: Yes, No. Dependents could be children, parents, grandparents, etc.
+  - Dependents: Indicates if the customer lives with any dependents: (Yes/No)
-  - Tenure: Indicates the total amount of months that the customer has been with the company by the end of the quarter specified above.
+  - Tenure: Indicates the number of months that the customer has been with the company.
-  - Phone Service: Indicates if the customer subscribes to home phone service with the company: Yes, No
+  - Phone Service: Indicates if the customer subscribes to home phone service with the company: (Yes/No)
-  - Multiple Lines: Indicates if the customer subscribes to multiple telephone lines with the company: Yes, No
+  - Multiple Lines: Indicates if the customer subscribes to multiple telephone lines with the company: (Yes/No)
-  - Internet Service: Indicates if the customer subscribes to Internet service with the company: No, DSL, Fiber Optic, Cable.
+  - Internet Service: Indicates if the customer subscribes to Internet service with the company: (No/DSL/Fiber Optic/Cable)
-  - Online Security: Indicates if the customer subscribes to an additional online security service provided by the company: Yes, No
+  - Online Security: Indicates if the customer subscribes to an additional online security service provided by the company: (Yes/No)
-  - Online Backup: Indicates if the customer subscribes to an additional online backup service provided by the company: Yes, No
+  - Online Backup: Indicates if the customer subscribes to an additional online backup service provided by the company: (Yes/No)
-  - Device Protection: Indicates if the customer subscribes to an additional device protection plan for their Internet equipment provided by the company: Yes, No
+  - Device Protection: Indicates if the customer subscribes to an additional device protection plan for their Internet equipment provided by the company: (Yes/No)
-  - Tech Support: Indicates if the customer subscribes to an additional technical support plan from the company with reduced wait times: Yes, No
+  - Tech Support: Indicates if the customer subscribes to an additional technical support plan from the company with reduced wait times: (Yes/No)
-  - Streaming TV: Indicates if the customer uses their Internet service to stream television programing from a third party provider: Yes, No. The company does not charge an additional fee for this service.
+  - Streaming TV: Indicates if the customer uses their Internet service to stream television programing from a third party provider: (Yes/No)
-  - Streaming Movies: Indicates if the customer uses their Internet service to stream movies from a third party provider: Yes, No. The company does not charge an additional fee for this service.
+  - Streaming Movies: Indicates if the customer uses their Internet service to stream movies from a third party provider: (Yes/No)
-  - Contract: Indicates the customer’s current contract type: Month-to-Month, One Year, Two Year.
+  - Contract: Indicates the customer’s current contract type: (Month-to-Month/One Year/Two Year)
-  - Paperless Billing: Indicates if the customer has chosen paperless billing: Yes, No
+  - Paperless Billing: Indicates if the customer has chosen paperless billing: (Yes/No)
-  - Payment Method: Indicates how the customer pays their bill: Bank Withdrawal, Credit Card, Mailed Check
+  - Payment Method: Indicates how the customer pays their bill: (Bank Transfer/Credit Card/Electronic Check/Mailed Check)
   - Monthly Charge: Indicates the customer’s current total monthly charge for all their services from the company.
-  - Total Charges: Indicates the customer’s total charges, calculated to the end of the quarter specified above.
+  - Total Charges: Indicates the customer’s total charges.
-  - Churn: Yes = the customer left the company.
-No = the customer remained with the company.
+  - Churn: (Yes/No)

 # Exploratory Data Analysis
 ## Data Cleaning